Concrete Contractors of Lubbock

 Scope Includes

-• Traffic flow planning for customer and service access
+• Traffic flow planning for customer and service access during active retail construction phases

-• Tenant turnover coordination and punch management
+• Tenant turnover coordination and concrete punch management for inline suite handoffs

 Those items work best when they are sequenced around the actual use of the space, the access available on the site, and the way the owner expects the project to transition into operations.
 That is what keeps the scope practical instead of abstract.